errikos/amtt/docs/building.rst

 * via ``pip`` (**recommended**):

-  ``pip`` is a package manager for Python packages and is automatically installed if you install Python via the Windows/MacOS installers and the Homebrew/pyenv projects.
+  ``pip`` is a package manager for Python packages and is automatically installed if you install Python via the Windows/MacOS installers or the Homebrew/pyenv projects.
 For package manager based installations in Linux, you may need to install it manually.

   Once inside the source directory, execute::